Hopsewee

-Hopsewee Plantation, also known as the Thomas Lynch, Jr., Birthplace or Hopsewee-on-the-Santee, is a plantation house built in 1735 near Georgetown, South Carolina.
-It was the birthplace of Thomas Lynch, Jr., a Founding Father who was a signer of the Declaration of Independence, and served as a Lowcountry rice plantation.
-Before he departed for his ill-fated voyage he made a will, which stipulated that heirs of his female relatives must change their surname to Lynch in order to inherit the family estate, a rice plantation.
-He was taken ill at the end of 1779 and he sailed, with his wife, for St. Eustatius in the West Indies.
-Their ship disappeared at sea in a storm and was never found.
-The family estate, Hopsewee, still stands in South Carolina.
-The Lynch family sold the house in 1752 to Robert Hume whose son, John Hume, lived at Hopsewee in the winter after inheriting it.
+Hopsewee Plantation, also known as the Thomas Lynch, Jr., Birthplace or Hopsewee-on-the-Santee, is a plantation house built in 1735 near Georgetown, South Carolina, in the Lowcountry.
+It was the main house of a rice plantation and the birthplace of Thomas Lynch, Jr., a Founding Father who was a signer of the Declaration of Independence.

+Lynch had been struggling with illness in 1779 and planned a trip with his wife to St. Eustatius in the West Indies for respite.
+He made a will before departure, stipulating that heirs of his female relatives (he had three sisters) would have to change their surname to Lynch in order to inherit his estate, known as Peachtree Plantation.
+Lynch owned two other plantations and held more than 250 enslaved African Americans, who were counted as property.
+He and his wife sailed for St. Eustatius, but their ship disappeared at sea in a storm and was never found.

+Lynch's birthplace, Hopsewee, still stands in South Carolina.
+The Lynch family had sold the house in 1752 to Robert Hume whose son, John Hume, lived at Hopsewee in the winter after inheriting it.
 Upon his death in 1841, his own son, John Hume Lucas, inherited the house.
 John Hume Lucas died in 1853.

-Like many Santee plantations, it was abandoned during the Civil War.
+Like many Santee plantations, Hopesewee was abandoned during the Civil War.
 After the war, rice was never planted again, but the Lucas family continued to occupy Hopsewee until 1925.
 In September 1949, Col. and Mrs. Wilkinson bought the house and occupied it.